Zooce/toy_payments_engine/README.md

 ### Re-Disputing

-If a disputed transaction that _has not been resolved_ (i.e. it's currently in either the `disputed` or `chargebacked` state) it may not be re-disputed.
+If a disputed transaction that _has not been resolved_ (i.e. it's currently in either the `disputed` or `charged back` state) it may not be re-disputed.

 ### Locked Accounts